Living and Aging Well in Lone Tree Ad Hoc Committee

 Monthly Speaker Series Luncheons

-The monthly Speaker Series luncheons are held on the second Monday of each month at the Lone Tree Golf Club and Hotel at 11:30 am.
+The monthly Speaker Series luncheons are held on the second Monday of each month at the Lone Tree Golf Club and Hotel, 9808 Sunningdale Blvd, at 11:30 am.
 Lunch reservations are required prior to the event and cost $14 per person, which includes a beverage, lunch, dessert and tip.

 The Living and Aging Well in Lone Tree Ad Hoc Committee envisions our city as a senior-friendly community where residents have the opportunity to age with choice, independence and dignity.

 We are committed to creating opportunities for residents to remain independent and active by: